BraideyH/README-generator/Develop/README.md

   ## Installation

-  Users can install this app by downloading code from a repository on Github.
+  To install this app, the user must download my repository from Github.

   ## Usage

-  This app should be used to create a professional README file.
+  This app should be used in the command line, generating an image made of one of three shapes- circle, triangle, and square- in any color or hex code color of the user's choice.
+The user will also be given the choice of displaying up to three letters within the shape which can also be any color of their choice.

   ## License